LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 Note: Replace `${VERSION}` with the version of the jar you're using or use the wildcard `*` to match any version.

+Note: Prior to IBM FHIR Server Release 5.0.0, the default value for `--db-type` was `db2`.
+As of IBM FHIR Server Release 5.0.0, there is no longer a default value and `--db-type` must be specified every time.

 The following sections include common values for `OPTIONS`.

 ### Create new schema